 Can I purchase or reserve tickets online?

-Yes you can purchased online here or purchase them at the door.
+Yes you can purchase online here or purchase them at the door.

-Is GRFPM accessible for guests with special needs?
+Is the Gerald R. Ford Presidential Museum accessible for guests with special needs?

 In the heart of downtown Grand Rapids, on the banks of the Grand River fronting Ah-Nab-Awen Park.
 It’s just steps away from hotels, restaurants and breweries, and it’s across the street from the Grand Rapids Public Museum and Holiday Inn Downtown.
 The Blue Bridge pedestrian walkway and several vehicular bridges over the river lead to 200+ additional downtown museums, hotels, restaurants, nightclubs, shops and entertainment venues.